 Fusion’s website, launched by Disney-owned ABC News and Univision in early 2015, showcases new media’s attempts to foreground identity issues in order to connect with millennials.
 Recent headlines from its “Voices” section include “How this 29-year-old’s passion for human rights led her into the abortion fight” and “When you want to be into BDSM but it’s too soon because you’re black”—both the kinds of stories that once lived exclusively on feminist blogs.

-“You have a changing demographic in the American electorate and those changes weren’t being reflected in the mainstream media.”
 The media startup Mic, which also competes for millennial eyeballs, recently hired former feminist blogger and editor Samhita Mukhopadhyay to run its “Identities” section.
 Mukhopadhyay started her career by blogging about her perspective as an Indian-American feminist at Feministing, and went on to manage the blog.
 She now edits stories at Mic about what it’s like to be a gay, black, female pop star and how bad the GOP candidates’ health plans are for women.

 The popularity of such articles reflects the changing demographics of the United States, according to Mukhopadhyay.
 By the numbers, it’s clear that the reign of straight, white men is waning as populations of single women and non-white minorities grow.
 As writers in the vanguard of the online feminist movement, people like Valenti, Filipovic, Cooper, Holmes, and Mukhopadhyay are valuable hires for publications trying to reach the next generation.